 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Does any dish go better with lazy weekend mornings than pancakes?
-Easy to prepare, quick to cook, fluffy as clouds, and as versatile as your imagination, they’re quite simply the perfect morning food.
+Easy to prepare, quick to cook, fluffy as clouds, and versatile as your imagination, they’re simply the perfect morning food.

 I’ve made my share of pancakes over the years, trying new recipes as I went, taking notes when adding some ingredients improved the classic recipe, and I’ve recently settled on a new favorite.
 Adding ricotta to pancake batter makes them extra fluffy, adds an enticingly rich, milky taste, and lends a sumptuous custardy texture to the pancake centers.
 Now, why wouldn’t you want your pancakes to taste this luxurious, forever and always?
 My point, exactly.